 - Construct a run that goes for as long as possible.
 Time your run and record your time.
 How long did your run go for?

 - Make a run that goes for exactly 10 seconds!

-Motion is the science of moving things.
-If you lift a ball and drop it, it will fall to the ground.
-This is because gravity is pulling it to the Earth.
+If you lift the ball and drop it, it will fall to the ground.
+Gravity is the the force pulling the ball to the Earth.

 - Place 5 coloured balls into an opening while holding it open.
 Make sure one ball is different coloured to the rest.
 Your challenge is to catch the odd one out.
 Can you do it with the distraction of all the other balls?
 Good luck!